-- The average profit per agency is 18.7 percent
+- Profit per agency is 15.2 percent

-- The average annual billable rate per employee is $199,000
+- Annual billable rate per employee is $180,246

 The study also shows, to figure an employee’s projected billing, you should take the number of working hours per year (1,800 at an eight hour day with paid time off and holidays removed) and multiply that by their target billable percentage.